LibraryHost/omeka-docker/README.md

 This Docker setup is compatible with the existing docker setups.
 The key differences:

 ### Old Setup
-- Required separate Docker images for PHP 5.6 and PHP 7.4
+- Required separate Docker images for each Omeka version
+- Omeka installed at build time
+- Changing versions required rebuilding images

 ### New Setup
-- Single Docker image per Omeka version (auto-detects PHP requirement)
+- Only 2 images needed: `omeka-classic:php5.6` and `omeka-classic:php7.4`
+- Omeka installed at runtime on first container start
+- Changing versions only requires updating `OMEKA_VERSION` env var and recreating container
 - All config files in `/var/www/[instance]/config/`
 - Same volume mounting pattern: `/var/www/[instance]:/host`
 - Port numbering scheme using LH_INSTANCE_NUM